"If it exists as a living creature in an MMORPG, someone, somewhere, will try to kill it."

 - Interestingly, the engine does support flagging NPCs as unkillable — though any NPC flagged as such is in a place where weapons are disabled, with one obscure exception, so most players will not notice.
 Why Billie is not flagged this way is unclear.

 - Lord British, of course, from the Ultima series, who just happens to be one of Richard Garriott's two in-game Author Avatars.
-The postulate itself stems from a time during the Ultima Online beta test where, following a crash, Lord British forgot to set his invulnerability flag when he signed back on, and a player killed him with a hastily-stolen firefield spell on the spur of the moment during a public gathering.
+The postulate itself stems from a time during the Ultima Online beta test where, following a crash, Lord British' invulnerability flag was unknowingly turned off, and a player killed him with a hastily-stolen firefield spell on the spur of the moment during a public gathering.
 The guards moved in, the players fought back, and the whole thing turned into an in-game riot.